junxit/us-congress-bills-110/metadata.md

 - 2008-03-05 — Mr. Brady (PA) moved to suspend the rules and pass the bill, as amended.
 - 2008-03-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1249-1253)
 - 2008-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1249-1253)
+- 2008-03-06 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2008-03-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 611.
+- 2008-09-27 — Amendment SA 5674 agreed to in Senate by Unanimous Consent.
+- 2008-09-27 — Amendment SA 5674 proposed by Senator Reid for Senator Feinstein. (consideration: CR S9883) In the nature of a substitute.
+- 2008-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S9881-9883)
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-27 — Senate amendment agreed to: Amendment SA 5674 agreed to in Senate by Unanimous Consent.
+- 2008-09-27 — Senate amendment proposed (on the floor): Amendment SA 5674 proposed by Senator Reid for Senator Feinstein.(consideration: CR S9883)
+- 2008-09-27 — Senate amendment submitted